ManiVaultStudio/JupyterPlugin/docs/Kernel_manager.md

 Baldur van Lew
 2024-02-06

-Note: In principle Jupyverse show be capable of connecting to an external kernel but this does not seem to work https://github.com/jupyter-server/jupyverse/issues/385
+Note: In principle Jupyverse should be capable of connecting to an external kernel but this does not seem to work https://github.com/jupyter-server/jupyverse/issues/385